krist00fer/ef-02-unittesting/docs/instructions-easy.md

         }
 ```

 11. Yeahaaa!
 We've just fixed our first failing Unit Test.
 OK the test and the implementation was trivial but still if you don't look at it as only a test, but also as a specification, we now have documentation that says that an empty calculator should return the result 0.
 So this moved us to Green in our mantra: Red->*Green*->Refactor.
 So if all tests are working (we only have one) we are allowed to refactor our code.
-Refactor means to change without changing the observed behaviour.
+Refactor means to change without changing the observed behavior.

 12. So if all tests are working (we only have one) we are allowed to refactor our code.
-Refactor means to change without changing the observed behaviour.
+Refactor means to change without changing the observed behavior.
 So let's look at both our implementation code and the unit test code, is there anything we could make more simple or more effective?
 Probably not much at this time, so let's keep going.
-We need to get to the a state where one or more Unit Tests are failing and right now the best we can do is probably to write another Unit Test.
+We need to get to a state where one or more Unit Tests are failing and right now the best we can do is probably to write another Unit Test.

 > From now on, when the instructions mentions a test that need to be changed or implemented we expect you to do that in the file `RpnCalculator.Tests.cs` and any implementation that need to be changed or implemented should be done in the file `RpnCalculator.cs`.